5 Ways Accounting Firms Collect Client Documents in Microsoft 365 (And Why 4 of Them Fail)

 3. Save directly to the folder: Use the “Save As” or “Save” function in applications to directly access and save files to the right folders, avoiding messy desktops or temporary locations.

 By applying these strategies, you can create a well-ordered and easily accessible digital file system.
-With files systematically organized, we’ll look at digital tools to enhance file and folder organization in the next section.

 Using Digital Tools for Efficient File Management